-Skills broadening Upskilling New entrants New entrant qualification demand flows Skills broadening occurs when an existing Upskilling occurs when an existing from job openings- it represents the worker acquires a qualification at an worker completes a qualification at a skills required to support employment equivalent or lower level compared to their higher level compared to their previous highest qualification previously held. growth and the need to replace workers qualification.
-This may include someone who leave the labour force or change who does not have a post-school qualification upskilling to a Certificate I or occupation. some other higher level of education.
+New entrants Skills broadening Upskilling New entrant qualification demand flows from job openings- it represents the skills required to support employment growth and the need to replace workers who leave the labour force or change occupation.
+Skills broadening occurs when an existing worker acquires a qualification at an equivalent or lower level compared to their highest qualification previously held.
+Upskilling occurs when an existing worker completes a qualification at a higher level compared to their previous qualification.
+This may include someone who does not have a post-school qualification upskilling to a Certificate I or some other higher level of education.